eosrio/hyperion-docs/docs/providers/setup/hyperion_configuration.md

 ### 2.2 Customize Chain Configuration

-!!! attention "Tailor Hyperion for your specific needs"
+!!! tip "Tailor Hyperion for your specific needs"
     The newly created `config/chains/<short-name>.config.json` file contains default settings. **You MUST review and edit this file** if you need to tailor Hyperion's behavior for your specific needs.

 Key sections to review and potentially modify: